 By requirement of Baldwin County Public Schools, it is the responsibility of the Enrolling Adult (parent/legal custodian or guardian) to provide current proofs of residency for their student(s) annually.
-In other words, the burden of proof in providing current residency documentation is the responsibility of the parent/legal custodian or guardian.
+The burden of proof in providing current residency documentation is the responsibility of the parent/legal custodian or guardian.
 Failure to provide the required proofs may prohibit the returning or new student from being enrolled for the requested school term/year.